reading-hydro/readinghydro.com/alertNotify/README.md

 The calendar read module reads the google calendar and finds the on call entries current.
 If none the last on call enterirs are kept till a new oncall event starts.
 Calender Events must have the subject in the form "Name role", where role is either Primary or Second

 An on shift reminder email is sent at about 9:00 each day to the current on-call primary and second.
+These will need to be acknowleged or they will be escalated to the alerts@readinghydro.org group.

 ## mqtt-topic ##

 The mqtt-topic attached to the readinghydro.org mosquitto broker and subscribes to the "hydro-alert" topic when an alert is recieved an email is sent to the primary and secondary on-call person.
 These contain a token to confirm recipt of the message.
 If the token is not acknowleged in 5 minutes a escalation email is sent to alerts@readinghydro.org

 ## restServer ##